ibm-cloud-docs/monitoring/panels.md

 ## Export data from a panel
 {: #export}

-Consoder the following information when you export data:
+Consider the following information when you export data:

 * You can export data to a **json file** from a line chart.
 * You can export data to a **csv file** from a table chart or from a line chart.